Diploma Of Aviation – Flight Instructor

 - CASA fee for the Flight Instructor rating and training endorsement

-OTHER EXTERNAL FEES – approximately $100.00 for a required textbook (payable separately to an external provider).
+- EXTERNAL FEES approximately $120.00 for a required textbook (payable separately to an external provider).

-- It is assumed you already own the pilot gear, publications and uniform expected of a current commercial pilot; and you must bring these to the course.
+- We assume you have the pilot gear, publications and uniform expected of a current commercial pilot.
+You must bring these to the course.

-- You will be required to access websites and web resources regularly during classes.
-You must bring your own tablet-PC, notebook-PC or laptop-PC to all classes (a smartphone is not sufficient).
+- You must bring your own tablet, notebook or laptop device to all classes (a smartphone is not sufficient).

 The next intakes for this course are listed below.
 You can apply for an intake up to 28 days before the start date, but we recommend you apply as early as possible.
 There are limitations on how many students we accept per intake.